 - Take your seizure medication(s) as prescribed.
-If you forget a dose, take it unless it is almost time for your next dose.
+If you forget a dose, take it, unless it’s almost time for your next dose.
 If it’s time for your next dose, skip the dose you missed and keep your regular schedule.
-Do not double your dose or take extra medication.
+Don’t double your dose or take extra medication.

-- Do not stop taking your medication(s) unless your doctor tells you to stop, even if you have not had a seizure or if you feel better.
+- Don’t stop taking your medication(s) unless your healthcare provider tells you to stop, even if you haven’t had a seizure or if you feel better.

 - Some over-the-counter (medication you get without a prescription) and prescribed medications may interact with seizure medications or make it more likely for you to have a seizure.
-It is important for you to tell your doctor about all medications that you are taking.
+It’s important for you to tell your healthcare provider about all medications you’re taking.

-- Some herbal supplements can your lower seizure threshold (make you more likely to have a seizure) or change the blood level of your seizure medications.
-Discuss any herbal supplements that you are taking with your doctor.
+- Some herbal remedies and supplements can lower your seizure threshold (make you more likely to have a seizure) or change the blood level of your seizure medications.
+Discuss any herbal remedies or supplements that you’re taking with your healthcare provider.

-- If you are a woman of childbearing age, discuss contraception (birth control) with your healthcare provider.
+- If you’re a female of childbearing age, discuss contraception (birth control) with your healthcare provider.
 Some seizure medications may make your oral contraceptives (birth control pill) less effective.

 - Call your healthcare provider if you have any questions or concerns.

 - Keep all appointments with your healthcare providers.

 - Ask your healthcare provider if you should have a MedicAlert® bracelet.
-This will alert people that you have a seizure condition if you are unconscious and unable to speak.
+This will let people know that you have a seizure condition if you’re unconscious or unable to speak.

-- Discuss driving limitations with your healthcare provider and know the driving laws of the state where you are.
+- Discuss driving limitations with your healthcare provider and know the driving laws of your state.

 Be aware of water safety.

-- Do not climb ladders or work at high heights.
+- Don’t climb ladders or work at high heights.

-- Make sure you use appropriate safety equipment, such as helmets and life jackets, during recreational activities.
+- Make sure you use safety equipment, such as helmets and life jackets, during recreational activities.
 Speak with your healthcare provider about your activities.